-- 1. Risk assessments will be conducted: - safety procedures will be devised in accordance with approved guidelines or codes of practice (this may be included in curriculum lesson plans or presentation materials where appropriate); - 3. all employees or learners involved in this type of work will be trained and competent in those procedures and adequately supervised by a competent person: - 4. all necessary safety equipment will be available and fit for its purpose; - 5. all necessary personal protective equipment will be available, fit for its purpose and enforced; - 6. development of safety awareness propaganda i.e. posters and information leaflets will be made available at the point of use.
+- 1. Risk assessments will be conducted. - safety procedures will be devised in accordance with approved guidelines or codes of practice (this may be included in curriculum lesson plans or presentation materials where appropriate). - all employees or learners involved in this type of work will be trained and competent in those procedures and adequately supervised by a competent person. - 4. all necessary safety equipment will be available and fit for its purpose. - all necessary personal protective equipment will be available, fit for its purpose and enforced; safety glasses to be worn at all times whilst in any workshop. - 6. development of safety awareness propaganda i.e. posters and information leaflets will be made available at the point of use.